ExactEarth: History

 In 2005, COM DEV International first recognized that the AIS messages being transmitted by major ships could potentially be received from space.
 COM DEV validated its AIS detection capability through aircraft trials in 2007 and launched a nanosatellite (EV0) in April 2008.

 exactEarth commenced commercial operations in June 2009.
-In September 2010, Hisdesat acquired a 27% equity interest in the company for a cash investment of approximately CA$15 million, with COM DEV retaining a 73% equity interest.
+In September 2010, Hisdesat acquired a 27% equity interest for CA$15 million in cash, with COM DEV retaining 73%.

 On 23 June 2015, exactEarth filed a Preliminary Prospectus with Canadian Securities Administrators, announcing their intentions to launch an Initial public offering (IPO).
 However, on 5 November 2015, exactEarth's largest shareholder, COM DEV, announced plans for an acquisition by Honeywell with exactEarth spinning out into its own publicly traded company. exactEarth's prospectus was abandoned.
 COM DEV shareholders approved the acquisition on 21 January 2016, with each COM DEV shareholder receiving 0.1977 exactEarth stock for every COM DEV stock held.
 Final court approval of the acquisition came on 25 January 2016.

 On 9 February 2016, exactEarth became a publicly traded company, trading on the Toronto Stock Exchange with the ticker symbol of XCT.
 For a while, HISDESAT Servicios Estratégicos S.A. was the largest stakeholder.
 However, in December 2021, the company was acquired by Spire Global and its stock were de-listed from the TSX.